KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Lucius Malfoy|Remus Lupin|Aberforth Dumbledore|Daniel Page|Walden Macnair|Porpentina Goldstein|Neville Longbottom|Barnaby Lee|Xenophilius Lovegood|Hedwig|Marcus Belby|
 |Phineas Nigellus Black|Ginevra Weasley|Beedle the Bard|Fay Dunbar|Amelia Bones|Jacob Kowalski|Cedric Diggory|Rowan Khanna|Travers|Arabella Figg|Walter Parkin|

 You donøt have to be an Harry Potter expert to see that many of these communities are well-defined.
 Just look at community 2.
 This is the big "Weasley community" containing, at least all the most prominent characters of the Weasley familiy.
 This surname or familiy pattern are actually a pattern presented in many of these community.
 Another element that connects the community is places or occupation.
 Community 8 is clearly a "Hogwarts" network, containing many of the important characters attending or working on Hogwarts.
 A last pattern, among many others that can be explored in the graph, we want to point out is that the universe part series also have takes a part in the community seperation.
-Look at community 7, mostly containing characters from the "Fantastic beasts and where to find them@ movies series.
+Look at community 7, mostly containing characters from the "Fantastic beasts and where to find them" movies series.
+The "house" and "blood-type" patterns, are not directly showed in these large communities, which indicates that e.g. the factors described in this sections, have a stronger impact on the relationships between the characters.

 Feel free to further explore the communities in the graph!

 ## Comparing language in books, movies and on characters pages
 *"Because that's what Hermione does,' said Ron, shrugging.
 'When in doubt, go to the library."*